cyberzed/OSS_Creates_Heroes/outline.md

 * Carrot/Stick
 	* Doesn't really get OSS...there is no monetary/material reward
-	* If provided with a price it's like a drug...addiction and tollerance
+	* If provided with a price it's like a drug...addiction and tolerance
 		* Diminishing returns
 	* Perfect for algorithmic work
 	* Extrinsic